mroshaw/mroshaw.github.io/Subnautica/moddingwiththunderkit/installingthunderkit.md

 1. Click the "Tools > ThunderKit > Packages" menu to open the ThunderKit package manager.
 2. Expand the "Extensions" drop down on the left, and select the "Bep In Ex Pack" entry.
 3. Click the little "Install" button in the top right.
-4. That will install the BepInEx DLLs necessary to patch our game.
+4. This will install the BepInEx DLLs necessary to patch our game.

 There's a conflict between two Harmony DLLs installed by this pack, that will prevent our mod from compiling.
-We can get around that by:
+We can get around that by following these steps:

 1. In Unity, in the "Project" window, expand "Packages > BepInExPack > BepInEx > core".
 2. Right click any file and select the "Show in Explorer" menu item.